 Ferrández is proud of his long-standing artistic friendship with Gidon Kremer, one of his major supporters.
 Pablo’s second recording featured Italian works by Rossini and Menotti with the Kremerata Baltica, conducted by Heinrich Schiff.

-Highlights of the 2016/17 season include his debut at the Berliner Philharmonie with the Deutsches Symphonie-Orchester Berlin, the appereance with BBC Philharmonic under Juanjo Mena, collaborations with Christoph Eschenbach playing Schumann’s cello concerto with the HR-Sinfonieorchester in Frankfurt and with the Spanish National Symphony, his debut with Barcelona Symphony Orchestra under H. Haenchen, a recital at the Mariinsky Theater in a subscription concert, a tour with Mariinsky Orchestra under V. Gergiev in Spain, a European tour with Kremerata Baltica and Gidon Kremer, his appearances at the Jerusalem International Chamber Music Festival and the Rostropovich Festival, his debuts with Orchestra Sinfonica Nazionale RAI, Barcelona Symphony Orchestra, Castilla y Leon Symphony, Gran Canaria Philharmonic, Munich Symphony, Estonian National Symphony, Orchestra Sinfonica Brasileira, Taipei Symphony Orchestra, Queensland Symphony Orchestra, and the performance of Brahms' double concerto with Anne-Sophie Mutter and the London Philharmonic.
+Highlights of the 2016/17 season include his debut at the Berliner Philharmonie with the Deutsches Symphonie-Orchester Berlin, the appereance with BBC Philharmonic under Juanjo Mena, collaborations with Christoph Eschenbach playing Schumann’s cello concerto with the HR-Sinfonieorchester in Frankfurt and with the Spanish National Symphony, the return to Maggio Musicale Fiorentino under Zubin Mehta, a recital at the Mariinsky Theater in a subscription concert, a European tour with Kremerata Baltica and Gidon Kremer, his appearances at the Jerusalem International Chamber Music Festival and the Rostropovich Festival, his debuts with Orchestra Sinfonica Nazionale RAI, Barcelona Symphony Orchestra, Castilla y Leon Symphony, Gran Canaria Philharmonic, Munich Symphony, Estonian National Symphony, Orchestra Sinfonica Brasileira, Taipei Symphony Orchestra, Queensland Symphony Orchestra, and the performance of Brahms' double concerto with Anne-Sophie Mutter and the London Philharmonic Orchestra.

 Born in Madrid in 1991, in a family of musicians, Pablo Ferrández joined the prestigious Escuela Superior de Música Reina Sofía when he was 13 to study with Natalia Shakhovskaya.
 After that he completed his studies at the Kronberg Academy with Frans Helmerson.